Analysis | Why WhatsApp’s New Privacy Rules Are Sparking Alarm

 1. What does the policy say?

 WhatsApp is now reserving the right to share data it collects about you with the broader Facebook network, which includes Instagram, regardless of whether you have accounts or profiles there.
 Much of the policy, which is about monetizing WhatsApp, is broadly in line with what came before, and states that “WhatsApp receives information from, and shares information with, the other Facebook Companies.
 We may use the information we receive from them, and they may use the information we share with them, to help operate” and market services.
 For long-time users, the option to share data with Facebook was made available in 2016, but it was just that: optional and temporary.
-From Feb.
-8 it’s mandatory for everybody.
+It was to become mandatory for everybody from Feb.
+8, but the company delayed that to May 15 while it further explains the changes.

 2. Can Facebook read my WhatsApp now?